"I've 'Caught' Several Hundred Babies." What It's Like to Be an Indigenous Midwife in Canada

 “We’ve always known that Indigenous midwives work in different ways from non-Indigenous midwives, but this initiative has allowed us to fully articulate those differences so we can create a national occupational standard that will support the development of educational resources, career planning tools and more,” says Claire Dion Fletcher, co-chair of NACM and a Lenape Potawatomi Indigenous registered midwife.
 “When a baby is born into a setting where Indigenous knowledge and tradition is respected and promoted, that baby is off to an amazing start.”

-Just in time for the Women Deliver 2019 Conference in Vancouver—which champions the health and rights of girls and women—Lesley Paulette, an Indigenous registered midwife in the Northwest Territories, discusses her 30-year career of helping mothers, babies and families thrive.
+For International Day of the Midwives, Lesley Paulette, an Indigenous registered midwife in the Northwest Territories, discusses her 30-year career of helping mothers, babies and families thrive.

 Lesley Paulette: "I’m a Mohawk descendant, originally from eastern Canada, and while I always knew I wanted to focus my work on wellness among Indigenous people, I didn’t know I’d become a midwife.